-Similar to the last closing statement in the previous section, this statement is meant to be as inoffensive and versatile as possible.
+Similar to the last phrase in the general closing statements section, this statement is meant to be as inoffensive and versatile as possible.
 It offers the least potential for abrasion and focuses on making the prospect feel comfortable and cared for.
 By stressing their busy schedule, you’re respecting their position as a business owner or decision maker and using a bit of flattery to help create a sense of urgency.

 Although custom-tailored statements are often the most successful, as they allow you to present yourself as a helpful consultant, inoffensive statements such as this one are the best default options.
 Use them when you don’t have enough information for a custom statement — they can still be highly effective and work for the widest variety of prospects.

 Who Should Use It: Sales professionals that want to create a sense of urgency by offering a “once in a lifetime” deal to a prospect, making it clear that today is the only day it can happen.

 Corresponding Closing Technique: Urgency close, take-away close, sharp angle close, or soft close